gabormajerszky/snake/README.md

 # snake
-the old classic game written in python
+The classic Snake game written in Python